Updated: Apr 29

 The aim has always been for the people of God to bless the world and to point them to God.
 The fact as we can often see too easily when looking around Christendom is we fail terribly at it!
 The bible doesn't pull any punches for Israel as a nation, her judges, her kings, her priests and her prophets all fail in various ways.
 There is a reason that the whole bible is waiting for and points to a rescuer for humanity.
 Humanity repeatedly fails to be faithful and when you fail to be faithful to the one who literally sustains life, there isn't anywhere but death left to go.
 Where Israel fails to bless the nations, Jesus reconciles all and creates a new humanity through his death and resurrection.
 This new humanity is reconciled to God as well as between Jew and non-Jew (Ephesians 2:11-22) but also through all class barriers, gender barriers (Galatians 3:26-29).
 While Jesus' death offers hope to all people, it is up to people whether they join in with the new covenant found in Jesus.
 The promise found in this new song is that people from all tribes, languages, peoples and nations (not necessarily all people though which is important later) will be and have been ransomed by the slain lamb.

 The second theme is to point back to the fact that Jesus as seen in the first vision of chapter 1 is a priest-king.
 Not only is Jesus a priest-king but his people will be a kingdom of priests.
 The role of the follower of Jesus is to fulfil the role given to Adam and Eve in Genesis 1:28 to rule alongside God in having dominion over the earth (king) while also mediating God's presence to the world (priest).
 This dominion isn't one of the power structures seen in the world today, nor should it be the people of God seeking to rule through politics, but it should be a people seeking to serve those around them even if it means subverting or even confronting current power structures.
 The church as a people of God should be a blessing to all nations, not conforming cultures to one likeness but redeeming culture and celebrating the diversity of all tribes, nations and languages as we shall see more of in upcoming chapters.
 The role of the people of God is to mediate God's presence as a kingdom of priests who lay down their lives for others in the way Jesus laid down his life for us all.
-While we do not rule in full, we 'shall reign on the earth' in new creation but I'm getting ahead of myself.
+While we do not rule in full, we 'shall reign on the earth' in new creation.

 A God worthy of worship (part 2)